 Barry serves on the ALM committee, budget committee, employee benefit committee, and the facilities committee.

-He is currently the Executive Director for Human Resources for West Tennessee Healthcare in Jackson, TN.
+He is currently the Director of Human Resources for Pictsweet in Bells, TN.
 He holds a B. S. in Education from UTM.

 He is a past member of the Brownsville Rotary Club, past member of the Jackson Rotary Club, has served on the board for the Birth Choice Women’s Resource Center, Graduate of Leadership Jackson and Leadership Haywood County, Past Board Chairman of Habitat for Humanity of Haywood County, 2003 Community Service Award recipient of David Craig Chapter of DAR and many other organizations